rmusab/rmusab/README.md

 - 👋 Hi, I’m Ravil Mussabayev ( @rmusab )
-- 🎓 Ph.D.
-Candidate in Math at the University of Washington, WA, USA
+- 🎓 Doctor of Philosophy (PhD) in Mathematics from the University of Washington, Seattle, WA, USA
 - 👀 I'm interested in the algorithmic foundations of computer science.
-More specifically, my studies revolve around clustering and data mining in big data, data science, global optimization, machine learning, and natural language processing
+More specifically, my studies revolve around clustering and data mining in big data, global optimization, data science, machine learning, and natural language processing
 - 💞️ I’m looking to collaborate on IT start-up ideas
 - 📫 Feel free to reach me via email ravmus@uw.edu , and visit my website https://rmusab.github.io/